 What is a D0 Tax Code?

-You earn a gross monthly salary of £4,500, if you were on the tax code 1250L which is the standard code for most people, you’ll receive a deduction of £1,041.67 before you start paying tax.
-That means you will pay income tax of £758.03.
+You earn a gross monthly salary of £4,500, if you were on the tax code 1257L which is the standard code for most people, you’ll receive a deduction of £1,047.50 before you start paying tax.
+That means you will pay income tax of £490.50

-If instead, you were on the D0 tax code, you wouldn’t receive any free pay and be tax at a flat rate of 40%.
-You’ll pay income tax of £1,800.
+If instead, you were on the DO tax code, you wouldn’t receive any personal allowance and be taxed at 40% in full so you’ll pay income tax of £1,800.